-- If the loan statement/agreement or credit report shows a deferred payment for installment loan, the mortgagee must have written documentation of the deferral of the liability from the creditor with an outstanding balance and term of the installment loan.
+If the loan statement/agreement or credit report shows a deferred payment for installment loan, the mortgagee must have written documentation of the deferral of the liability from the creditor with an outstanding balance and term of the installment loan.

-- If the actual monthly payment is not available for the installment loan, the mortgagee must use 5 percent of the outstanding balance to establish the monthly payment.
+If the actual monthly payment is not available for the installment loan, the mortgagee must use 5 percent of the outstanding balance to establish the monthly payment.

 FHA student loan guidelines require a fully amortized repayment for monthly student loans plan must be in writing by the student loan provider.
-You can talk with your Loan Originator and your student loan provider to figure out what your payment needs to when being pre-approved for a FHA loan.
+You can talk with your Loan Originator and your student loan provider to figure out what your payment needs to when being pre-approved for an FHA loan.